Tamburasca/kodi/README.md

       }
     }
    ```
-   Provided endpoints:
+   Endpoints provided:

    * http://localhost:3003/iptv/read

    * http://localhost:3003/iptv/unfiltered

-2. The Electronic program guide (EPG), utilizes the javascript server - running
+2. The Electronic Program Guide (EPG), utilizes a javascript server - running
-in the docker container - as provided in https://github.com/iptv-org/epg to pull
+in the docker container - as presented in https://github.com/iptv-org/epg to pull
 data from various sites, such as

    1. chaines-tv.orange.fr